SabaaN/Python-OpenCV-projects/README.md

-Virtual Mouse: It controls the movement of cursor with the movement of your index finger and index and middle finger for clicking.
+Virtual Mouse: It allows user to control the movement of cursor with the movement of your index finger and index and middle finger for clicking.

-Speaker Control: Increases and decreases the volume of the system's speaker by tracking the combined movement of thumb and index finger.
+Speaker Control: It allows users to incease and decrease the volume of the system's speaker by tracking the combined movement of thumb and index finger.